DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - we look at the categories and types of controls and the idea of layering them to provide several different types of protection mechanisms
   - we also review the important step of reporting out our risk analysis and recommended responses, noting differences in requirements for messaging by group

-- **TCB Common Criteria ISO/IEC 15408-1**: One of the critical aspects of test results when using the common criteria is the
+- **TCB Common Criteria ISO/IEC 15408-1**: The International Common Criteria is an internationally agreed-upon standard for describing and testing the security of information technology (IT) products.
+The Common Criteria uses specific terms when defining specific portions of the testing process.
-- ⭐protection profile: which is an implementation-independent set of security requirements for a category of product/systems that meet specific consumer security needs. it includes category of product e.g Firewall
-- ⭐Target of Evaluation ToE:  i.e the actual product e.g Cisco ASA 5520 patch 2.7.2
 - ⭐Security Target: This defines the conditions of the test and is implementation-specific.
 It is a set of security requirements and specifications to be used as the basis for evaluation of an identified product/system.
+The documentation describing the ToE, including the security requirements and operational environment
+- ⭐Target of Evaluation ToE: The system or product that is being evaluated i.e the actual product e.g Cisco ASA 5520 patch 2.7.2
+- ⭐protection profile: which is an implementation-independent set of security requirements for a category of product/systems that meet specific consumer security needs. it includes category of product e.g Firewall.
+An independent set of security requirements and objectives for a specific category of products or systems, such as firewalls or intrusion detection systems
--  **Common Criteria Evaluation Assurance Levels 🟡"Ice Fishermen Sing Merry Melodies, So Stay Friendly!"**
+-  ⭐Evaluation assurance level (EAL): The evaluation score of the tested product or syste.
+The Common Criteria Evaluation Assurance Levels 🟡"Ice Fishermen Sing Merry Melodies, So Stay Friendly!" are
     - EAL0 –Inadequate assurance
     - EAL1 –Functionally tested
     - EAL2 –Structurally tested
     - EAL3 –Methodically tested and checked
     - EAL4 –Methodically designed, tested and reviewed
     - EAL5 –Semi formally designed and tested
     - EAL6 –Semi formally verified design and tested
     - EAL7 –Formally verified design and tested

  - **System and Organization Controls (SOC)**: A security audit systematically evaluates an organization’s security policies, standards, and procedures to ensure compliance with established security requirements.